-Like other MIS (minimally invasive keyhole spine) procedures, the MIS DLIF requires a significantly shorter recovery time and offers less risk compared to traditional, invasive methods.
-This procedure is the result of the latest advances in spinal fusion and stands for direct lateral interbody fusion.
-This is one of several procedures developed by Inspired Spine that has undergone thorough testing to prove its results and innovation.
-This procedure is among the top options for those in search of a minimally invasive keyhole, effective, and safe procedure for spinal fusion.
+Like other MIS (minimally invasive) keyhole spine procedures, the MIS-DLIF requires a significantly shorter recovery time and offers less risk compared to traditional, invasive methods.
+This procedure is the result of the latest advances in spinal fusion and stands for direct lateral interbody fusion, because it approaches the spine from the side (lateral = “from the side”).

 How MIS DLIF Compares to Traditional Approaches

 Before the development of MIS DLIF, surgeons would only perform a procedure known as XLIF, the lateral lumbar interbody fusion.
 This procedure is highly effective but has limitations.
 It can be extremely challenging to perform on the lowest portions of the lumbar spine since the pelvis blocks the surgical instruments.
 It is also hard to perform on the upper lumbar area due to the ribs getting in the way.
-As an added obstacle, the patient needs to be repositioned between placing the interbody fusion cage and adding the supplemental screws.
-Additionally, XLIF is an open procedure, requiring a large incision and direct visualization.
-To achieve that visualization, the surgeon must disrupt the muscles and connective tissue, which increases recovery time, including in the hospital.
+As an added obstacle, the patient needs to be repositioned in the middle of the operation, increasing the length of the surgery.

 Very Fast Recovery Time